slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Live fast, die young, and leave a good looking corpse."
 -- James Dean*

+> *"I’d rather live like a poor man - only with lots of money."
+-- Pablo Picasso*

 Hints:

 - Build a business with the heuristic of «maximize my vacation time».
 You will often be presented with two options: the lucrative option and the lifestyle option.